parisepigenetics/bibs/index.md

 ## Welcome to the Epigenetics and Cell Fate Bioinformatics and Biostatistics website!

-The UMR7216 BiBs platform provides and develops user-friendly, state of the art epigenomics protocols.
+The [Paris Epigenetics](http://parisepigenetics.com) BiBs platform provides and develops user-friendly, state of the art epigenomics protocols.
 We also maintain access to a local computing cluster and provide the teams of the UMR7216 a variety of bioinformatics related services such as technology monitoring, project-specific analyses and user-tailored, on-demand training.
 This website is the main resource for protocols, scripts and instructions on how to use the HPC clusters.
 {:.ui.large.message}

 <br/>

 ## How to access the facility

-The easiest is to pass by the 329 room in Lamarck A!
+The easiest is to pass by the 366b room in Lamarck B!

 You can also contact us by email : [bibsATparisepigenetics.com](mailto:bibsATparisepigenetics.com).